Skip to content

 Welcome to Year 3.
 Here you will find lots of useful information, helpful links and the homework that has been set for Classes 7 and 8.
 To find out more about what Year 3 is like please see the Termly Overview.

 On Friday, homework will be set and then handed back in by the following Thursday so that it can be marked and feedback given.
-Each week there may be a range of tasks set including mental arithmetic practise, SPAG questions, opportunities to write and topic work.
-It is also important that reading takes place at least three times each week and that you access the Accelerated Reader quizzes:
+Each week there may be a range of tasks set including Maths and spelling.
+It is also important that reading takes place at least three times each week.

 Please remember to access the many online resources available to enhance your learning too.
-These include: Times Tables Rock Stars, Sumdog and spag.com.
+These include: Times Tables Rock Stars and Sumdog.
 All login details should be in your child's planner.

 Click on the link below to access the most recent homework and useful links:

-You will need to wear your full school uniform everyday apart from MONDAY (indoor gymnastics) AND THURSDAY (outdoor netball).
-On these days, you can wear your P.E. kit for the whole day as this is when you will do your P.E. lesson.
+You will need to wear your full school uniform everyday apart from TUESDAY and THURSDAY when you will wear your PE kit to school.

 Please ensure that you have a hat, suncream and a water bottle for the hot days and rain jacket for the not so sunny days, as you will still be outside!